 - Finally, wash down and clean the surface.
 Using a scouring pad or steel wool, wash down

-with water or Methylated Spirits.
+with water, Methylated Spirits or Denatured Absolute Alcohol (for best results).
 If it is intended that the timber be finished off with sanding,

 use hot water with laundry powder to effectively and thoroughly wash down the surface.